Fellows Research Grant Program

 - Statement from Applicant's Mentor

-Grant recipients will be required to make regular progress reports to the Board of Directors of the Endocrine Fellows Foundation.
-The first such report for fellows will be due six months from the starting date of the research project, and the final report due at the end of twelve months.
-The final project report to include a reconciliation of the actual project expenses compared to the originally submitted budget for the grant.
-ANY changes to the proposed research or budget must be approved by the Endocrine Fellows Foundation Board of Directors.
+Grant recipients will be required to submit regular progress reports to the Board of Directors of the Endocrine Fellows Foundation.
+The first such report will be due six months from the starting date of the research project, and the final report due 30 days after the approved project end date.
+The final project report must include a reconciliation of the actual project expenses compared to the originally submitted budget for the grant.
+ANY changes to the proposed research or budget must be approved by the Endocrine Fellows Foundation.